Beliefs & Life and Religious Studies

 Students will explore Religious Studies throughout their time at Waingels in the topic of Belief and Life in KS3 and KS4 and discretely in the Pastoral and Enrichment curriculum in KS5.
 We welcome all students to consider Religious Studies at GCSE and A Level.

-Beliefs & Life
+Beliefs & Life (Statutory)

 Introduction